SayHomeSell.com

 Also check with any home associations that may manage your neighborhood.
 Some home associations restrict certain home additions or improvements.

-alternative 2: Renting your Existing Home
+Renting your Existing Home

 • Pros: